Skip to content

 • 📦 Orders: create, view, and cancel customer orders

-You’ll connect your agent to this server and grant it explicit permission to use a curated list of tools for these operations.
+You'll connect your agent to this server and grant it access to use the tools for these operations.

 Add the MCP Tool